2025 Gulf Coast blizzard: North Carolina

-4–6 inches of snow was commonly reported across southeastern North Carolina.
+4–6 in of snow was commonly reported across southeastern North Carolina.
 6.5 in of snow was reported in Kelly, North Carolina.
 An official observation of 2.6 in was reported at the Wilmington International Airport.
-Further north along the North Carolina coast, widespread reports of 4–6 inches of snow in Beaufort, Carteret, Craven, Dare, Hyde, Onslow, and Pamlico counties were common.
+Further north along the North Carolina coast, widespread reports of 4–6 in of snow in Beaufort, Carteret, Craven, Dare, Hyde, Onslow, and Pamlico counties were common.
 At the Wright Brothers National Memorial, 9.0 in was reported.

 South Carolina

 4.5 in of snow fell in North Myrtle Beach, South Carolina, which registered as the largest snowstorm in the region since 1989.
 Many warming shelters across the region were opened.
 In addition, Myrtle Beach International Airport cancelled all flights through early on January 23.

 The storm resulted in numerous closures across the southeastern section of the state, with the Bluffton, South Carolina, police department stating that the roads remained dangerous until January 23.
 The Jasper County Fire Rescue reported to 19 incidents in the area alone.

 Up to 4 inches (10.16 cm) of snowfall was reported in Charleston, and 3 inches was also reported in Beaufort, and upwards of 6 inches was reported in Cross.